Anindita123-code/MS4-full-stack-artsea/README.md

 ## Credits
 * For creating the sitemap I have used [Gloomaps](https://www.gloomaps.com/EJjeybEnhs)
 * For Creating the Data Flow Diagram I have used [Miro](https://miro.com/app/board/o9J_lWeK1kc=/)
-* For generating values for Secret Keys, I have used [RandomKeygen](https://randomkeygen.com/).
-A SECRET_KEY is required when using the flash and session functions of Flask.
 * For creating the favicon.ico I have used [Gauger.io](https://gauger.io/fonticon/)
 * I have used [Dbdiagrams.io](https://dbdiagram.io/home) for creating the Entity Relationship Diagram for the website
 * I owe a huge thank you to [Stack Overflow](https://stackoverflow.com/) for addressing most of my queries.
-* For addressing complex searches I have referred to [MongoDB Documentation](https://docs.mongodb.com/manual/reference/operator/query/regex/)
-* For error handling, I have referred to [Flask Palletprojects link](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/#error-handlers)
+* The Boutique Ado application of Code Institute Training modules has been a huge inspiration for doing this project.
 * Table of contents generated in the Readme has been generated with the help of markdown-toc
-* All images and contents of books have been taken from [Books at Amazon](https://www.amazon.com/books-used-books-textbooks/b?ie=UTF8&node=283155)
+* All images and contents of books have been taken from real workshops of Art studios that I am connected with in Copenhagen
+* I am thankful to my Mentor Aaron Signott for his able guidance in this project.
-* I am thankful to the Peer review Group of CI for giving me a lot of feedback to improve my project
+* I am thankful to the Peer review Group of CI and May-2020 group on slack for giving me a lot of feedback to improve my project, and encouraged me all along this journey.
 * I am thankful to my family and friends for using this site to post some real reviews

 ### Content
-* All images and most of the contents of books have been taken from [Books at Amazon](https://www.amazon.com/books-used-books-textbooks/b?ie=UTF8&node=283155)
+* All written content, of this website have been taken from facebook, and random search from google.
-* the reviews have been mostly posted by me and some of my friends who helped me test the project.

 ### Media
-* The home page hero image has been taken from [National Endowment for humanities: Open book](https://www.neh.gov/news/press-release/2015-01-15/humanities-open-book)
+* All media images have been gathered from random search using google images, which are shareable.

 ### Acknowledgements
-* I have been inspired to take up the book review project oweing to my daughters love of reading story books, taken after my husband, who loves to share his opinion on books he has read
+* I have been inspired to take up the Artsea project, as I look forward to host a similar kind of website in the future which would tie all art studios in Denmark together and give information to users in one common place.
-* I am thankful to my mentor for guiding me appropriately to come this far.

 ### Contact
 In case of further questions and concerns please feel free to reach out to me at aninditasom@gmail.com.